wlerin/feralfilehosting/Feral Wiki/Software/ZNC - Basic Setup/readme.md

 znc
 ~~~

+### Your configs

-You previous configuration file will be backed up and it will create a new version and merge the old data with the new configuration file.
+If you update using the  manuall method your previous configuration file will be backed up and  znc will create a new version and merge the old data with the new configuration file.

+If you install znc using the script your configuration file will be backed up in the `~/.znc/configs/` and then and new config will be created from a template.
+You can then merge in your details manually.

 ZNC installation
 ---